“Local Public Sector Reforms: An International Comparison (‘LocRef’)”

 - concentrate on democratic reforms and new instruments of citizen participation

-Networking activities of LocRef include inter alia international workshops and conferences, PhD Training Schools, high level seminars, short term scientific missions (research stays for scholars in partner institutions), joint publications and policy papers.
+Besides this effort to enhance European interdisciplinary multi=method research, other objectives are to advance evidence-based policy making and acknowledge utilization for European practitioners.
+Networking activities of ‘LocRef’ include inter alia international workshops and conferences, PhD Training Schools, high level seminars, short term scientific missions (research stays for scholars in partner institutions), joint publications and policy papers.
 The Action provides an excellent platform for promoting the careers of young and early stage researchers.

 Thematic Working Groups

 The MC is supported by four thematic Working Groups (WG), who carry out research under the overarching research question “Which approaches and effects of local public sector reform can be identified from an international comparative perspective; how can these be explained and what lessons can be drawn for policy making? “, studying various types of local-level reforms from a cross-countries comparative perspective.
 The following questions are three analytical steps are sought after from every WG: